GeorgeScriptt/Vehicle-Price-Prediction/README.md

 SGDRegressor Model with parameter `max_iter=6000` (number of iterations) slightly outperforms the other models, but differences are minimal.

-# Hyperparameter Tuning abd Cross-Validation
+# Hyperparameter Tuning and Cross-Validation
 Hyperparameter tuning was performed for Ridge and SGDRgressor model, using 5-fold cross-validation with GridSearchCV to find the optimal model configurations and get a more robust performance estimate.
 * Ridge Tuning: The best hyperparameter found for Ridge was `alpha = 1.0`.
 * Random Forest Tuning: The best hyperparameters found for Random Forest were `'alpha' = 0.0001, 'eta0' = 0.1, 'learning_rate' = 'adaptive', 'loss' = 'squared_error', 'max_iter' = 8000, 'penalty' = 'l2'`.